stakater/Reloader/README.md

 ### NOTES

 - Reloader also supports [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets).
-[Here](docs/Reloader-with-Sealed-Secrets.md) are the steps to use sealed-secrets with reloader.
+[Here](docs/Reloader-with-Sealed-Secrets.md) are the steps to use sealed-secrets with Reloader.
-- For [rollouts](https://github.com/argoproj/argo-rollouts/) reloader simply triggers a change is up to you how you configure the rollout strategy.
+- For [`rollouts`](https://github.com/argoproj/argo-rollouts/) Reloader simply triggers a change is up to you how you configure the `rollout` strategy.
 - `reloader.stakater.com/auto: "true"` will only reload the pod, if the configmap or secret is used (as a volume mount or as an env) in `DeploymentConfigs/Deployment/Daemonsets/Statefulsets`
 - `secret.reloader.stakater.com/reload` or `configmap.reloader.stakater.com/reload` annotation will reload the pod upon changes in specified configmap or secret, irrespective of the usage of configmap or secret.
 - you may override the auto annotation with the `--auto-annotation` flag